 Chronic Fatigue Syndrome is a debilitating and life changing condition characterised by feeling tired all the time.
-Because it is difficult to see, diagnose and treat, many people doubt it’s there.
-But, for sufferers, it can drastically change their lives.
+I help many people with CFS from my chronic fatigue clinic London.
+But, because it is difficult to see, diagnose and treat, many people doubt it’s there.
+However, for sufferers, chronic fatigue syndrome treatment can drastically improve their lives.

 Is chronic fatigue syndrome the same as ME or feeling tired all the time?